robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graphs.md

 ## Paths in Digraphs
 A path in a digraph, $R$, is a sequence of vertices $a_{0}, \ldots, a_{k}$, with $k \ge 0$ such that $a_{i} R a_{i+1}$, for every $0 \le i \lt k$.
 The path is said to start at $a_0$, to end at $a_k$, and the length of the path is defined to be $k$.

 Many of the relation properties have geometric descriptions in terms of digraphs.
+For example:

+**Reflexivity:** All vertices have self loops (a self loop at a vertex is an arrow going from the vertex back to itself)

+**Irreflexivity:** No vertices have selfloops.
+**Symmetry:** All edges are bidirectional.
+**Transitivity:** Shortcircuits—for any path